 The video in Figure 1 of a tumbling T-handle on the International Space Station is a wonderful illustration of the instability of rotation about an asymmetric object’s intermediate principal axis.
+This instability is also known as the Dzhanibekov effect after the Soviet cosmonaut Vladimir Dzhanibekov who discovered this effect on the MIR space station in 1985.
 The T-handle’s rotational motion is well approximated by considering the object to be rigid and modeling its rotational behavior via a balance of angular momentum.

 Equations of motion